 C:\Users\Admin\AppData\Roaming\The Bat mail or Sylpheed\mail name

-For Windows Operating System versions 7 and above, please follow this procedure to find the default location of mailbox MBOX file.
+For Windows Operating System versions 7 and above, please follow this procedure to find the default MBOX file location.

 - Search %APPDATA% in the start menu.